 10 Tips for Men's Sexual Health

-All men want to be health and in many cases they try and take care of themselves.
-Many men are unaware that they can also take care of their sexual health and prevent problems before they occur.
+Many men are unaware that they can take care of their sexual health and prevent problems before they occur.
+Here are 10 tips for men’s sexual health.

 Hit the gym to get it on.
 Men who aren’t active may find themselves with sexual problems.
 Exercise increases confidence and libido.
 Check with your physician before starting a program of regular cardio and strength training.

-Many doctors agree that smoking is one cause of sexual dysfunction in men.
+Many doctors agree that smoking is a significant cause of sexual dysfunction in men.
 Studies have found that a majority of men who suffer from erectile dysfunction are smokers.
 Smoking can also reduce sperm count and quality.
-Smoking damages the small arteries that seend blood to the penis, making it difficult at times to maintain an erection.
+Smoking damages the small arteries that send blood to the penis, making it difficult at times to maintain an erection.

-Kegel exercises strengthens the muscles that connect the base of the penis with the tail bone.
-These muscles act to control the flow of fluids through the uretha.
-Through kegels, you learn how to delay ejaculatio to heighten orgasms.
+Kegel exercises strengthen the muscles that connect the base of the penis with the tail bone.
+These muscles act to control the flow of fluids through the urethra.
+Through kegels, you learn how to delay ejaculation to heighten orgasms.
 To locate the muscles, try stopping the flow of urine.
 These are the muscles you need to tighten.
 Squeeze the muscles, hold for a few seconds, then relax.

 Bottoms up may keep it down.
 The more you drink, the more at risk you are for erectile dysfunction.
 Alcohol may make you feel sexier by lowering inhibition, but it also reduces libido, causes erectile problems, and can make it harder to orgasm.

-Some men take illegal drugs to get high, thinking that it will enhance their sexual experience.
+Some men take illegal drugs (or legal in some states) to get high, thinking that it will enhance their sexual experience.
 However, in most causes drugs have the opposite effect.
-To avoid erectile dysfunction don't do drugs.
+To avoid erectile dysfunction don’t do drugs.
+Some prescription drugs also can cause issues, so be aware of those.

-Medical studies show that men who have a positive attitude towards life also have a better sex life.
+Medical studies show that men who have a positive attitude toward life also have a better sex life.
 So, smile and try to keep your spirits up.